arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 can be extended by Celestial Opposition with damage buffs after (in this case be sure that you have already drawn card and ready to buff party).
 Please note that you need some time to buff being applied, so you need to stay for several seconds.
+Also it has the stronges HoT potency, so you might want to use it just because you want to DPS more.

 ## Celestial Opposition